shabeer-syed/ACEs/about.md

 * **Recognise** the signs of trauma by people in the organization or system

 * **Respond** by applying trauma-informed approaches to all areas of care, including:
-Changing the language of how we approach populations exposed to trauma, from greetings at the door to the language of executives and at the governance board;
+    * Changing the language of how we approach populations exposed to trauma, from greetings at the door to the language of executives and at the governance board;

-Staff training and a budget that supports this ongoing training
+    * Staff training and a budget that supports this ongoing training

-Leadership that realises the role of trauma in the people they serve and their staff
+    * Leadership that realises the role of trauma in the people they serve and their staff

-The organization has practitioners trained in evidence-based trauma practices.
+    * The organization has practitioners trained in evidence-based trauma practices.
 Policies of the organization, such as mission statements, staff handbooks and manuals promote a culture based on beliefs about resilience, recovery, and healing from trauma.

-* **Resist re-traumatization** trigger painful memories and re-traumatize clients with trauma histories.
-For example, they recognize that using restraints on a person who has been sexually abused or placing a child who has been neglected and abandoned in a seclusion room may be re-traumatizing and interfere with healing and recovery.
+* **Resist re-traumatization** and avoid trigger painful memories and re-traumatize clients with trauma histories.
+For example, they recognise that using restraints on a person who has been sexually abused or placing a child who has been neglected and abandoned in a seclusion room may be re-traumatizing and interfere with healing and recovery.

 [https://store.samhsa.gov/sites/default/files/d7/priv/sma14-4884.pdf](https://www.thelancet.com/pdfs/journals/lancet/PIIS0140-6736(19)32540-1.pdf)